 Your credit score ranges may influence whether or not you are approved for a mortgage, vehicle loan, personal loan, credit card, or other kind of credit.
 Your credit scores can also influence the loan rate and conditions you’re provided if you’re accepted.

 The information in your credit reports is used to determine your credit score.
-Equifax, Experian, and TransUnion, the three major consumer credit agencies, each create a credit report based on information from lenders, credit card issuers, and other financial organizations.
+Equifax, Experian, and TransUnion, the three credit bureaus that most businesses look to, each create a credit report based on information from lenders, credit card issuers, and other financial organizations.

 While each credit scoring model has its own methodology, they all take into account comparable credit data.
 Your credit scores are usually determined by criteria such as your payment history, the amount of credit you have accessible, and the sorts of debt you have.
 We’ll go over these in more depth later.